 Mikki Sandin’s passion to help others is a beacon helping guide student success — particularly for international Huskers — in the College of Business and across the institution.

 Working at Nebraska for six years, Sandin started at the college three years ago and currently serves as the international business and inclusion coordinator for Nebraska Business.
 Her work includes working with the college’s international team to offer meaningful interactions abroad, forging intercultural connections on campus and supporting experiential learning and internships.

-“Mikki is the living embodiment of the statement, ‘every person and interaction matters,’” said Kasey Linde, associate director of the Teaching and Learning Center and program coordinator for Inclusive Business Leaders.
+“Mikki is the living embodiment of the statement, ‘every person and interaction matters,’” said Kasey Linde, director of teaching, learning and accreditation.
 “She is incredibly intentional when it comes to creating a welcoming and inclusive environment for students and that begins with the individual relationships she creates with students.
 Her genuine interest and care for those around her is refreshing and inspiring.”